 Mentor Text Routine

-Discover the benefits of using mentor texts to get your students writing with depth and clarity and expression.
-Find out why it’s a best practice to use mentor texts to teach writing, grammar, and reading, but in this case, especially for writing.
+Your students will be writing with depth and clarity and expression once they’ve been introduced to mentor texts routines.
+Find out why it’s a best practice to use mentor texts to teach writing, grammar, and reading.
+Reading books and texts with masterful writing will guide your students to what they can achieve.
 Learn how to find your own mentor texts to use for whatever genre you’re teaching.
 Build a solid mentor text routine in your classroom.
-The rigor is there, but it’s also simple enough that the students can do it independently after they’ve practiced it.
+The routine is rigorous, but at the same time it’s simple enough that students can do it independently once they’ve practiced it.

 The Building Strong Writers mini-course provides you with everything you need to get started with mentor texts.